 Finally, though a small touch, it is an important one.
 As soon as the plane closes its doors, I switch my watch to the time of the destination.
 This is especially important if you have a connecting flight as if you are tired you may accidentally rely on your watch time set to your home time and may miss your flight.
 It also mentally helps you prepare for the time zone you are heading to, again a small but important factor in making your long haul travel a little bit easier.

 The Reality of Upgrades

 You will read on many websites about strategies to get upgraded to Business Class or First Class when flying long haul.
-However, speak to people who have worked in airlines and there are only two factors that will determine if you are upgraded:
+However, speak to people who have worked in airlines and/or in airline loyalty programs and there are only three factors that will determine if you are upgraded:

 - Compensated for a travel delay caused by the airline – If the aircraft you are on has mechanical troubles and you have been severely affected by this, including with connections (only applies if your connection is with the same airline), you may also be offered an upgrade, but this is more likely to occur if you are a member of the airline’s loyalty program (see below).

 - A member of the airline’s loyalty program on an overbooked flight – all airlines overbook their flights because of no shows.
 Problems occur in rare instances when everyone does turn up.
 During this time you may be asked to give up your seat and take a later flight.
 If you do, compensation may include the offer of a free return flight, monetary compensation or an upgrade on the next flight.
 If enough people don’t take the offer to move to a later flight, certain people in economy class are upgraded to allow more people into that class of seats.
 Preference is always given to members of the airline’s loyalty program, especially if they hold tier status.
 I have been given upgrades a number of times (including the photo above) and they almost always followed this scenario – an overbooked flight followed by an upgrade due to my membership in their loyalty program.